 Errors

-If the platform cannot read the workbook — corrupted file, unsupported format inside the workbook, or any other parsing failure — the upload returns a generic import error.
+If the platform cannot read the workbook, the upload returns a generic import error.
 Re-export the data and try again; if the error persists, get in touch.

 CSV parsing

-CSV uploads (.csv, .csv.gz) are read straight through: the first row is the header, every subsequent row is a candidate data row.
-The same identity-column, uniqueness, and header rules apply.
+CSV uploads (.csv, .csv.gz) are read straight through: the first row is the header, and every subsequent row is a candidate data row.
+The same header and respondent_id rules apply.